-San Marino: Alessandro Mancini and Grazia Zafferani take office as captains-regent.
+San Marino: Alessandro Mancini (We for the Republic) and Grazia Zafferani (RETE) take office as captains-regent.

 Somalia: Former prime minister (2007-09) Nur Hassan Hussein dies.